The Tallest, Largest & Oldest in the world!

 on the planet.
 Hiking around thousand year old Sequoia Groves will put it all in perspective.
 The Central Sierra is where to find these.
 There are several parks and places to see Sequoias.

-Northeast of the Owens Valley & Bishop, atop one of the tallest peaks around, sit the Ancient Bristlecone
+East of the Owens Valley & Bishop, atop one of the tallest peaks around, sit the Ancient Bristlecone

 a huge tourist destination nearby, but the quieter White Mountains have the darkest nights